georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 ~~~
-# install and load "pwr" package
+# install and load the "pwr" package
 install.packages("pwr")
 ~~~
 {: .language-r}